bakame-php/http-structured-fields/README.md

 they all implement the `StructuredField` interface and expose a `fromHttpValue` named constructor:

-### Building and Updating Structured Fields
+### Building and Updating Structured Fields Values

-Every value object can create or update the HTTP field value it represents.
+Every value object can be used as a builder to create an HTTP field value.

-For instance Ordered Map containers can be build with an associative iterable as shown below
+For instance, `Dictionary` and `Parameters` can be build with an associative iterable as shown below

 ```php
 use Bakame\Http\StructuredFields\Dictionary;